crypto-org-chain/chain-docs/docs/wallets/desktop_wallet.md

 ### 1.1 - Create Wallet
 - **Step 1** - Before your wallet is ready to be created, please make sure you select the following options accordingly:
     - Input the wallet name of your choice.
-    - For the network, three options of "*TESNET CROESEID 3*", "*MAINNET*", and "*CUSTOM DEVNET*" are given:
+    - For the network, three options of "*TESNET Croeseid 4*", "*MAINNET*", and "*CUSTOM DEVNET*" are given:
-        - "*TESNET CROESEID 3*" is our Cosmos-based `testnet-croeseid-4`.
+        - "*TESNET Croeseid 4*" is our Cosmos-based `testnet-croeseid-4`.
         - "*MAINNET*" is referring to Crypto.org Chain mainnet.
         - Other than these, you may fill up the custom configuration to your own network.
-    - In this demonstration, we will be creating a testnet address and connecting to the current `testnet-croeseid-4`, therefore, we select "*TESNET CROESEID 3*" as the network option.
+    - In this demonstration, we will be creating a testnet address and connecting to the current `testnet-croeseid-4`, therefore, we select "*TESNET Croeseid 4*" as the network option.
                 <img src="./assets/desktop_wallet/1-1-1.png" />

 - **Step 2** - After inputting the information, please hit "*Create Wallet*", and the success window will pop up.